spacetelescope/stsynphot_refactor/docs/stsynphot/appendixb_specialkey.rst

 * 1.0 arcsec
 * 1.5 arcsec
 * 2.0 arcsec
+* 6.0 arcsec

+For WFC3/UVIS, the following apertures are supported:

+* every 0.04 arcsec between 0.04 and 1.98 arcsec
+* 6.0 arcsec

 To use this capability in simulations, include ``aper#value`` in the ``obsmode`` string, where ``value`` is the radius in arcseconds.